broadinstitute/cellpainting-gallery/folder_structure.md

 It can be anonymized (e.g. `s3://cellpainting-gallery/jump/` contains `source_1/`, `source_2/`, etc.).
 It should be present even if the data is from a single source (e.g. `s3://cellpainting-gallery/cpg0003-rosetta/` only contains `broad/`).
 - `images`: all images and illumination correction functions
-- `workspace`: everything else goes here
+- `workspace`: everything else that results from CellProfiler-based features goes here
+- `workspace_dl`: everything else that results from deep learning-based features goes here.
+The folder structure for this parent folder is still in flux, so the documentation below may not be complete w.r.t. this folder.

 The "completeness" of a project can be checked using this [data validation script](https://github.com/jump-cellpainting/data-validation#readme).